chloe-dynamsoft/UPS-Synthetic-Labels/README.md

-# UPS Synthetic Shipping Label Dataset
+# Code128 and MaxiCode Dataset

 This repository contains a small, **synthetic dataset of UPS-style shipping labels** created to test barcode decoding performance — especially for **Code128** and **MaxiCode** symbologies.